NEXT GEN PHE | EURASHE 31ST ANNUAL CONFERENCE

 - to encourage collaboration between them, while respecting their autonomy.

-The administration brings together the players in higher education so that they can collaborate, in a participative and federative approach, to find the most appropriate solutions, those that best respond to the situations in the field and the needs of the users: students, teachers and staff.
+The administration brings together the players in higher education so that they can collaborate, in a participative and federative approach, to find the most appropriate solutions, those that best respond to the situations in the field and the needs of the users: students, teachers

 PARTNERS